Understanding the Different Oak Frame Types & How to Choose Yours

 Flat Roof

-Pitched Roof with Flat Roof
+Pitched Roof With Flat Top

-This is where a pitched roof is cut off with a flat top and is used if you have low height restrictions or you still want a view from an existing upstairs window.
-It is often used with glazed lanterns on top to give light inside.(as shown)
+This frame combines a pitched roof with a flat roof section at the top.
+It can be used if you have low height restrictions or you wish to keep a view from an existing upstairs window.
+It’s often used with glazed roof lanterns to provide light inside.